Margarine plant systems

 - Highest product quality, optimized yield

-- A single point of contact for all your margarine processing
+- A single point of contact for all your margarine production processes

 The margarine production process consists of five sections: the oil phase with emulsifier preparation, the water phase, the emulsion preparation, pasteurization and crystallization.
 Any excess production is returned via a continuous rework unit to the emulsion tank.